douglasrizzo/dodo_detector/README.rst

 This is a package that implements two types of object detection algorithms and provides them as Python classes, ready to be instantiated and used.
 The first algorithm uses a pipeline which consists of OpenCV keypoint detection and description algorithms, followed by feature matching and positioning using homography.
 Basically, `this tutorial <https://docs.opencv.org/3.4.1/d1/de0/tutorial_py_feature_homography.html>`__.

-The second one uses a pre-trained network from the `TensorFlow Object Detection API <https://github.com/tensorflow/models/tree/master/research/object_detection>`__.
+The second one uses any pre-trained convolutional network from the `TensorFlow Object Detection API <https://github.com/tensorflow/models/tree/master/research/object_detection>`__.
 Basically, `this tutorial <https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb>`__.

 As of now, the package works with both Python 2.7 and Python 3.